jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ```
 for l in ls_node return l
 ```
-note: after running a query comment it out before running the next query.
+Note: after running a query comment it out before running the next query.

 Example:

 <img src="arango-query.png" width="600">

-More queries:
+More sample queries:
 ```
 for l in ls_link return l